MrSleekZ/Spl0it/README.md

 V.1.9 - Fixed bugs and spelling errors, added wallpaper changer.

-V.2.0 - Unreleased (Will have a proper GUI)
+V.2.0 - Semi-released, isn't working but is a bit of a preview of what is to come.